 8) Stop selling yourself short.

-Whether or not you are where you thought you'd be, you've worked extremely hard to get to this point alone.
+Whether or not you’re where you want to be, remember that you've worked incredibly hard to get to this point, period.
 Give yourself some credit.
 If you don't believe in your own abilities, then chances are that no one else will.

 Practice talking about the mission behind your business and what you're currently working on.
 That way, you won't get flustered when someone asks you the dreaded question, "What do you do?"
 I'm still working on this myself—don’t get me wrong—but we owe it to ourselves to get our elevator pitches right.

 9) Invest in your business.